 Your school has been left a million pounds in the will of an ex- pupil.
 What model of investment and spending would you use in order to ensure the best return on the money?

 For teachers.
-Yet more school maths from long ago-interest and
+Yet more school maths from long ago-interest and percentages.

 When Charlie retires, he's looking forward to the quiet life, whereas Alison wants a busy and exciting retirement.
 Can you advise them on where they should go?